Mission UCAT—5 Mistakes You Don’t Want to Make!

 -Roy H. Williams

-1. Thinking that the UKCAT is similar to other standardized tests!
+1. Thinking that the UCAT is similar to other standardized tests!

-Chances are extremely high that the UKCAT is unlike any test you might have given earlier.
-Sure, there are the familiar sounding Reading Comprehension (Verbal Reasoning) and Math (Quantitative Reasoning) sections; however, these are very fast paced—you have only 30 seconds per question to get to the correct answer!
+Chances are extremely high that the UCAT is unlike any test you might have given earlier.
+Sure, there are the familiar sounding Reading Comprehension (Verbal Reasoning) and Math (Quantitative Reasoning) sections; however, these are very fast-paced — you have only 30 seconds per question to get to the correct answer!
 Besides these, you will see three very unfamiliar sections.
-There is the Abstract Reasoning section wherein the tester must indentify patterns in abstract shapes.
+There is the Abstract Reasoning section wherein the tester must identify patterns in abstract shapes.
 What’s important to note is that you have about 15 seconds per question to crack the answer.
-Aside from this, there is Decision Analysis which involves breaking codes, and Situational Judgment, which involves questions about medical ethics.
+Aside from this, there is Decision Making, which involves puzzles, and Situational Judgment, which involves questions about medical ethics.
 In Situational Judgment, the tester is required not only to choose what would be the right or wrong decision for the person in the case, but also how appropriate or how inappropriate that action is.
 Many times there is more than one right or wrong action, so training your thought process to zero down on the best answer is advisable.
-In summary, doing well on the UKCAT requires a skill set which you are unlikely to have learned up to this point, and therefore specialized study is required.
+In summary, doing well on the UCAT requires a skillset that you are unlikely to have learned up to this point, and therefore specialized study is required.

 2. Being too cautious!